mofe-stack/PeerConf/README.md

 that have already reached a sufficiently confident conclusion and toward additional independent attempts.

+agreement across the finished traces is checked every time one leaves, so a question can end as soon as its answer settles.

 the goal is to retain the benefits of parallel reasoning and confidence-weighted voting while reducing unnecessary generation.